totaljs/jComponent/readme.md

     // Push the value (can be an Array) in the model.
 Only for arrays.
     // path {String}: default: instance.path
     // type {Number}: default 1
+    // type {String}: +v14.0.0 can be used a string type

     instance.attr(name, [value]);